Sabbasth/cortex_devel/README.md

 - `nginx` to act as load balancer for both Prom & Grafana

 # Usage
+Ensure your docker engine is running and that you have make.
+Makefile developed with Apple's GNU make.
+However it should be portable.

 Start the stack with `make start`, and visit Grafana at http://localhost:3000 (user is "admin:admin") By default 3 `cortex` instances are spawned.